mheap/nexmo-developer/_documentation/en/voice/sip/configure/skypeforbusiness.md

 ```

 4. A pop-up will be displayed
-5. Select the “ **Forward to** ” and provide the URL to which the calls route
+5. Select the "**Forward to**" and provide the URL to which the calls route
 6. Click **Update** to save the changes

 ```screenshot